tsuru/kube-dbaas/README.md

 # kube-dbaas
-Experimental project to provide a tsuru service that maintains database operators
+Experimental (Hackday) project to provide a tsuru service that maintains database operators

 # inspiration